 instructor within policies of the college and the department.

-by the instructor for each section being taught.
-Tests will be given
+developed by the instructor for each section being taught.
+Tests

-which contain questions covering the content of the class/text.
+will be given which contain questions covering the content of the

+class/text.
 Homework and projects will be assigned.
-Class participation
+Class

-(attendance) will be considered and a Final Exam will be
+participation (attendance) will be considered and a Final Exam will

 ||Pensacola State College provides an institutional email account to all credit students.
 Pirate Mail is the official method of communication, and students must use Pirate Mail when communicating with the College.
 In cases where companion software is used for a particular class, emails may be exchanged between instructor and student using the companion software.